desanker/saotome1/README.md

 <!-- usage note: edit this section. -->

-This repository is a template manuscript (a.k.a. rootstock).
+The Open NAP format is based on a common template for a NAP  (a.k.a. generic-open-nap).
-Actual manuscript instances will clone this repository (see [`SETUP.md`](SETUP.md)) and replace this paragraph with a description of their manuscript.
+Specific Open NAP manuscripts for a country instance will clone the Manubot rootstock repository (see [`SETUP.md`](SETUP.md)).

 ## Manubot